Restoring Images Captured in Arbitrary Hybrid Adverse Weather Conditions in One Go: Related Work

 \subsection{Adverse Weather Conditions Restoration}

 Numerous algorithms have been proposed to recover images captured in adverse weather conditions, e.g., rain \cite{wang2020model,fu2017removing}, haze \cite{qin2020ffa,wu2021contrastive,song2022vision}, snow \cite{liu2018desnownet,chen2021all}, etc. While these methods perform well on the specific weather type, significant performance degradation was observed when migrating to other tasks.
 Aiming at this limitation, a broad spectrum of research \cite{zamir2020learning,zamir2021multi,zamir2022restormer,chen2021hinet,chen2022simple} has explored generic frameworks to accommodate different degradation types with an identical network.
 Even so, they still require separate training of independent weights for each task, hindering its generalizability.
-To repair multiple degradations in an all-in-one fashion, several unified models are proposed \cite{chen2022learning,li2020all,li2022all,valanarasu2022transweather,ozdenizci2023restoring}.
-However, these approaches ignore that real-world adverse conditions often suffer from superimposed multiple degradations \cite{li2019heavy}, e.g., rain streaks and raindrops \cite{quan2021removing}, rain and nighttime \cite{wan2022image}, etc. Although several methods \cite{li2020all,valanarasu2022transweather,ozdenizci2023restoring} include the superposition of two weather (rain and fog) at test time, they suffer from relatively limited image constituents retention as well as inadequate multi-degradation characterization mechanism when there are more than two degradations in the hybrid condition.
-Meanwhile, the unified learning strategies of these methods are constrained in modeling hybrid multiple degradations simultaneously.
-On the contrary, in this paper, adverse scenarios with an arbitrary hybrid of five weather types are considered for a total of 31 conditions, and RAHC can cope with all conditions in one go driving arbitrary hybrid adverse conditions restoration in a broad sense.
+To repair multiple degradations in an all-in-one fashion, several unified models are proposed \cite{chen2022learning,li2020all,li2022all,valanarasu2022transweather}.
+However, these approaches ignore that real-world adverse conditions often suffer from superimposed multiple degradations \cite{li2019heavy}, e.g., rain streaks and raindrops \cite{quan2021removing}, rain and nighttime \cite{wan2022image}, etc. In this paper, adverse scenarios with an arbitrary hybrid of five weather types are considered for a total of 31 conditions, and RAHC can cope with all conditions in one go driving arbitrary hybrid adverse conditions restoration in a broad sense.